GluuFederation/docs-ce-prod/3.0.1/source/integration/saas/webex.md

 ## Trust Relationship

- - Grab WebEx metadata and remove all Name Identifier other than 'emailAddress'.
+ - Grab WebEx metadata and remove all Name Identifier other than `emailAddress`.
    Save this newly modified metadata
  - Log into oxTrust
- - SAML -> Add Trust Relationships
+ - `SAML` > `Add Trust Relationships`
     - DisplayName: WebEx
     - Description: anything is fine
     - Entity Type: Single SP